pitchmuc/adobe-analytics-api-2.0/docs/main.md

 * deleteProject : Delete a Project basede on its id.
   Arguments:
   * projectId : REQUIRED : The project ID to be deleted.

+* deleteScheduleJob : Delete a schedule project based on its ID.
+  Arguments:
+  * scheduleId : REQUIRED : the schedule ID to be deleted.

+* deleteDeliverySetting : Delete a delivery setting based on the ID passed.
+  Arguments:
+  * deliveryId : REQUIRED : The delivery setting ID to be deleted.

 ### Get report